jordanbemmels/kiwi-holocene/12_PopSizeABC_demography.md

 ## Call SNPs for each population and prepare population-specific input files

-An example is shown here for the popultion aHaast (also sometimes written australis__Haast).
+An example is shown here for the population aHaast (also sometimes written australis__Haast).

 SNPs will be called for each population using [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD).
 The creation of SNP whitelists for each population has been [previously](https://github.com/jordanbemmels/kiwi-holocene/blob/main/03_Create_SNP_whitelists.md) described under Whitelist 03.
 For example, for aHaast the filtered popultion-specific SNP file is ```sites_australis__Haast_bfv2_3x_maf00_noZ.txt1```.
 We will print a VCF file (```-dobcf 1```; output has .bcf file extension).
 Require data for all five individuals (```-minInd 5```), and a minimum depth of 8x to call a SNP for each individual (```-setMinDepthInd 8```).